saalkan/ogrenDiem/README.md

-Wi-Fi between phone and laptop works in theory but is fragile: routers with client isolation, guest networks, VPNs, and Windows tagging networks as "Public" all break it silently. **USB tethering bypasses all of that** and is the path that worked for us.
+Wi-Fi between phone and laptop works in theory but is fragile: routers with client isolation, guest networks, VPNs, and Windows tagging networks as "Public" all break it silently.
+USB tethering bypasses all of that.

 1. Plug phone into laptop via USB.
 2. On the phone: **Settings → Network & Internet → Hotspot & tethering